pzaino/thecrowler/doc/config_yaml.md

 is the timeout for the image storage API.
 It's expressed in seconds.

+## Loading the configuration

+The CROWler will load the configuration from the config.yaml file in the current path if no cli arguments are provided.

+If you wish to place your config.yaml file in a different location, you can then tell the crowler and the API where to find it by using the `--config` argument.

+## Reloading the configuration

+Regardless of where you've stored your configuration, locally or remotely, you can reload the configuration by sending a `SIGHUP` signal to the CROWler.

+When a `SIGHUP` signal is received, the CROWler will reload the configuration AFTER the current crawling operations are completed.

 ## Adding configuration validation in VSCode

 To add the CROWler configuration validation in VSCode, you can use the